analogdevicesinc/msdk/Examples/MAX78000/CNN/kws20_demo/README.md

  ['**up', 'down', 'left', 'right', 'stop', 'go', 'yes', 'no', 'on', 'off', 'one', 'two', 'three', 'four', 'five', 'six', 'seven', 'eight', 'nine', 'zero**']

-Rest of keywords and unrecognized words fall into "**Unknown**" category.
+The rest of the keywords and unrecognized words fall into the "**Unknown**" category.

+To improve the unknown detection, the model in version 3.2 is trained with an additional 100hrs speech data from LibriSpeech (https://www.openslr.org/resources/12/train-clean-100.tar.gz), segmented to 1-sec audio data and labeled as unknown.